ATOMScience-org/AMPL/README.md

      - [11_CHEMBL26_SCN5A_IC50_prediction.ipynb](atomsci/ddm/examples/tutorials/11_CHEMBL26_SCN5A_IC50_prediction.ipynb)

 ### Hyperparameter optimization
-Hyperparameter optimization for AMPL model fitting is available to run on SLURM clusters or with [HyperOpt](https://hyperopt.github.io/hyperopt/) (Bayesian Optimization).
-To run Bayesian Optimization, the following steps can be followed.
+<details><summary>Hyperparameter optimization for AMPL model fitting is available to run on SLURM clusters or with [HyperOpt](https://hyperopt.github.io/hyperopt/) (Bayesian Optimization).
+To run Bayesian Optimization, the following steps can be followed.</summary>

 1. (Optional) Install HyperOpt with `pip install hyperopt`
 2. Pre-split your dataset with computed_descriptors if you want to use Mordred/MOE/RDKit descriptors.